tcltk/tcl/doc/markdown/info.md

 : This subcommand returns the name of the internal namespace of the object named *object*.

 **info object properties** *object* ?*options...*?
-: This subcommand returns a sorted list of properties defined on the object named *object*.
-The *options* define exactly which properties are returned:
+: [This subcommand returns a sorted list of properties defined on the object named *object*.
+The *options* define exactly which properties are returned:]{version="TIP558"}

     **-all**
     : With this option, the properties from the class, superclasses and mixins of the object are also returned.